Swiss Re expects rise in demand amid global uncertainty

-BERLIN, Sept 12 (Reuters) - Swiss Re SRENH.S said that global geopolitical tensions, macroeconomic developments and climate change have heightened demand for risk protection.
+BERLIN, Sept 12 (Reuters) - Swiss Re SRENH.S said global geopolitical tensions, macroeconomic developments and climate change have heightened demand for risk protection and will lead to increased premiums.

 The reinsurer plans to further grow its natural catastrophe portfolio, where the market is forecast to grow to $48 billion from $35 billion in the next four years, it said on Monday.